Cannibalism in Africa: 19th century

 A German map published in 1893 depicting the distribution of human cannibalism as seen by the publishers.

 areas thought to still be "fully" cannibalistic at that time; areas considered formerly or rarely cannibalistic.

 Cannibalism was practised widely in some parts of the Congo Basin, though it was not universal.
 Some people, such as the Bakongo, rejected the practice altogether.
 In some other regions, human flesh was eaten "only occasionally to mark a particularly significant ritual occasion, but in other societies in the Congo, perhaps even a majority by the late nineteenth century, people ate human flesh whenever they could, saying that it was far tastier than other meat", notes the anthropologist Robert B. Edgerton.

 Many people not only freely admitted to eating human flesh but were surprised when they heard that Europeans did not eat it.
 The anthropologist Emil Torday, who spent nearly ten years in the Congo Basin in the early 20th century, observed: "They are not ashamed of cannibalism, and openly admit that they practise it because of their liking for human flesh", with the primary reason for cannibalism being a gastronomic preference for such dishes.
 Torday once received "a portion of a human thigh" as a well-intended gift and other Europeans were offered pieces of human flesh as gestures of hospitality.
 People expected to be rewarded with fresh human flesh for services well performed and were disappointed when they received something else instead.

-In addition to enemies killed or captured in war, enslaved persons were frequent victims.
-Many "healthy children" had to die "to provide a feast for their owners".
+In addition to enemies killed or captured in war, the enslaved were frequent victims.
 Young slave children were at particular risk since they were in low demand for other purposes (and hence cheap), while their flesh was widely praised as especially delicious, "just as many modern meat eaters prefer lamb over mutton and veal over beef".
+Hence many "healthy children" had to die "to provide a feast for their owners".
 Such acts were not considered controversial – people did not understand why Europeans objected to the killing of slaves, while themselves killing and eating goats; they argued that both were the "property" of their owners, to be used as it pleased them.

 A third group of victims were persons from other ethnic groups, who in some areas were "hunt[ed] for food" just like animals.
 Many of the victims, who were usually killed with poisoned arrows or with clubs, were "women and children ... who had ventured too far from home while gathering firewood or fetching drinking water" and who were targeted "because they were easier to overpower" and also considered tastier than adult men.